Fair Active Learning: Solving the Labeling Problem in Insurance: Fair active learning

 \subsection{Fair multi-class classification}

-\cite{denis2021fairness} provides an optimal fair classifiers with respect to $R$ under Demographic Parity constraint (see Section~\ref{subsec:fairdef}) with strong theoretical guarantees both in terms of fairness and risk.
+\cite{denis2024fairness} provides a post-processing method to add Demographic Parity constraints in multi-class classification (see Section~\ref{subsec:fairdef}) with theoretical guarantees both in terms of fairness and risk.
 The associated plug-in estimator is also provided.
 In our study, we denote this estimator $h_t^{(fair)}$.
 This post-processing technique offers two significant advantages.
 Firstly, it can be utilized with any off-the-shelf classifier.
 Secondly, it requires a pool of unlabeled data to compute certain quantities, and the larger the pool, the better the unfairness guarantee.
 This makes it appropriate for the offline scenario.